Key takeaways

 Qsymia’s manufacturer offers a savings card, but it has limitations.
 For example, you can’t receive benefits from any government-sponsored programs like Medicare, Medicaid, TRICARE, or the VA.
 You can only use Qsymia-certified pharmacies, and you can’t seek reimbursement through flexible spending accounts (FSAs), health savings accounts (HSAs), or health reimbursement accounts (HRAs).

-The Qsymia savings card will cover up to $65 for commercially insured patients and up to $75 for uninsured patients—but patients have to cover the first $70 of the copay.
-With an average retail price of $311, you’ll likely save more by using your SingleCare card to pay for Qsymia.
+The Qsymia savings card covers up to $65 for commercially insured patients and up to $75 for uninsured patients, but patients must pay the first $70 of the copay.
+With an average retail price of $282, you could save more by using a SingleCare card to pay for Qsymia.

 Consider generic and alternative medications

 Qsymia hasn’t cornered the market on weight loss, and some other drugs might be less expensive, or covered better by your insurance plan.
-Generic phentermine-topiramate was approved by the FDA in June 2024 and launched in the U.S. in May 2025 by Teva Pharmaceuticals.
+Generic phentermine-topiramate was approved by the FDA in June 2024 and launched in the U.S. by Teva Pharmaceuticals in May 2025.
 Dr. Warren advises patients to “opt for generic phentermine/topiramate when appropriate.”

 Additionally, “Since generics are significantly less expensive, providers may prescribe separate generic phentermine plus topiramate ER, or the combined generic product, depending on cost and formulary status,” Dr. Warren says.
 In fact, with SingleCare coupons, phentermine can cost as little as $10.